stibbons1990/hex/docs/blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md

 *   [P304M](https://www.tp-link.com/uk/home-networking/smart-plug/tapo-p304m/)
     *Smart Wi-Fi Power Strip, Energy Monitoring*, apparently only available in the UK as of the end of 2024 but hopefully available in more regions soon.
-This would make a great replacement for P110/P115 devices in a few places where multiple devices require separate remote control.
+This would make a great replacement for P110/P115 devices in a few places where multiple appliances require separate remote control.
 *   [L900-5](https://www.tapo.com/en/product/smart-light-bulb/tapo-l900-5/)
     *Smart Wi-Fi Light Strip (5 m.)*, or maybe even